juliafor/berlin-airbnb/README.md

-# Berlin Airbnb Case Study
+# Berlin Airbnb case study
 For this final project of the data immersion course I utilised python with pandas, numpy, matplotlib, seaborn, scikit, pylab and folium libraries to conduct an analysis of Airbnb data in Berlin.

 Berlin has a chronic shortage of available and affordable long-term rental apartments.